chadmcrowell/killercoda-scenarios/cka/modify-cluster-dns/step4.md

 Start a pod named 'netshoot' which uses the image `nicolaka/netshoot'.
 Ensure that the pod will stay in a running state.

-Get a shell to the pod and cat the `/etc/resolv.conf` to check that the DNS server used is 100.96.0.10

-use the `nslookup` tool to look up the DNS info for example.com
+Get a shell to the pod and cat the `/etc/resolv.conf` to confirm it is using the new DNS ClusterIP (100.96.0.10) that now falls inside the updated serviceCIDR.
+Use the `nslookup` tool to verify external name resolution (example.com) through the rebuilt DNS service.

 <br>
 <details><summary>Solution</summary>